codefreshdemo/examples-catalog/README.md

 * [Launch Composition](https://docs.codefresh.io/docs/launch-composition-1) - launch environment using launch-composition step.
 * [Clone private repository using freestyle step](https://docs.codefresh.io/docs/git-clone-private-repository-using-freestyle-step) - This project uses Node Js to build an application which will eventually become a distributable Docker image.
 If you want to extend the step git-clone you can use the freestyle step.

+## Usefull compositions

+* [Web terminal](https://docs.codefresh.io/docs/web-terminal) - Provides easy access to Docker container's insides.
+* [Import data to MongoDB](https://docs.codefresh.io/docs/import-data-to-mongodb-in-composition) - If you want to import/restore or to do something else before using mongo db in your application you can look at the this example.
+* [NodeJS + Angular2 + MongoDB](https://docs.codefresh.io/docs/nodejs-angular2-mongodb) - This tutorial will walk you through the process of adding the following: Build client, Build server, Launch composition.
+* [Secure a Docker Container Using HTTP Basic Auth](https://docs.codefresh.io/docs/securing-docker-container-with-http-basic-auth) - Before making a product publicly available, you might want to restrict access to certain users.

 ## Codefresh command line